otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    this section):
    * secret key `i` (57 bytes).
    * public key `I`.
-1. Generate a 4-byte instance tag to use as the sender's instance tag.
-Only generate it, if it hasn't been generated for the OTRv4 specification.
+1. Generate a 4-byte instance tag to use as the sender instance tag.
+Only generate it if it hasn't been generated for the OTR part of the implementation.
 If it has, use that one instead.
-If it hasn't, generate it, and use it for the OTRv4 specification as well.
-Additional messages in this conversation will continue to use this tag as the sender's instance tag.
+If it hasn't, generate it, and use it for the OTR implementation as well.
+Additional messages in this conversation will continue to use this tag as the sender instance tag.
 Also, this tag is used to filter future received messages.
-Messages intended for this instance of the client will have this number as the receiver's instance tag.
+Messages intended for this instance of the client will have this number as the receiver instance tag.
 1. Add the Client Profile previously generated.

 To verify a DAKE-1 message:

-1. Verify if the message type is `0x01`.
+1. Verify that the message type is `0x01`.
-1. Verify that protocol's version of the message is `0x0004`.
+1. Verify that the protocol version of the message is `0x0004`.
 Abort if it is not.
 1. Validate the Client Profile, as defined in [Validating a Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#validating-a-user-profile)